ambiorix-web/belgic/README.md

 you want to serve.
 - `port`: port on which the apps should be served.

+Add the `BELGIC_CONFIG` environment variable to point to the configuration file you just created.

 Voilà, all set, just launch the server.

 ```bash